Measures Guide

 Psychology Research Assistant

-✅ Coming soon on Bravely Connect
+✅ Available on Bravely Connect

-The PANAS is a self-report measure used to assess levels of positive and negative affect.
-It consists of 20 items asking the extent to which the respondent has experienced different emotions during a given timeframe.
 There are two scores generated from the two scales included in the PANAS: one for positive affect (PA) and one for negative affect (NA).
 Total scores for each scale are calculated via the summation of each item assessing its respective factor.
 The potential scores for the PANAS range from 10 to 50 for each of the PA and NA scales.
-Higher scores represent higher levels of that affect.
-Limitations for the PANAS include its inability to diagnose any specific disorder and its limited cross-cultural applicability.
-Even with these limitations, the PANAS may be helpful for efficiently tracking patients’ levels of positive and negative emotions.

 Highlights